 9 Million Masks Needed Per Week in Canada, Says Leading Nurse

-Due to the extreme demand in healthcare facilities, it’s up to the people to make their own DIY masks in Canada.
-In a recent interview with Global News, Doris Grinspun, the Chief Executive officer of the Registered Nurses’ Association of Ontario, has confirmed that several of her members have contracted COVID-19 due to a lack of personal protection equipment (PPE).
+In a recent interview with Global News, Doris Grinspun, CEO of the Registered Nurses’ Association of Ontario, has confirmed that numerous members of her group have contracted COVID-19 due to a lack of personal protection equipment (PPE).
 She also calculated the demand for masks in Canada, based on her observation of France’s consumption:

 “We need nine million per week… nine million a week!
 So the feds need to move first of all, and they aren’t moving, nor is the province.”

 Her estimates should be taken seriously.
 For over 20 years, Grinspun has led programs in Latin and Central America, China, Australia, and Europe and published and spoken extensively.
-Grinspun is a forceful advocate of Canada’s universal health system and the contribution of registered nurses and nurse practitioners.
+Grinspun is a powerful advocate of Canada’s well regarded universal health system and is recognized for her contribution to nurse practitioners and registered nurses.

 Fortunately, in response to the crisis, Prime Minister Trudeau has heard the dire warning and advised that thousands of Canadian companies are re-tooling their production lines to manufacture much-needed ventilators.
 They will also manufacture personal protection equipment (PPE) for critical, front line workers during the COVID-19 pandemic.